 Trigeminal neuralgia is uncommon.
-About 20 people in 100,000 develop it each year.
+About 1 person in 10,000 develops it each year.
 It mainly affects older people, and it usually starts in your 60s or 70s.
 It is rare in younger adults.
 Women are more commonly affected than men.

 The pain is stabbing ('like electric shocks'), piercing, sharp, or knife-like.
 It usually lasts a few seconds but can last up to two minutes.
 The pain can be so sudden and severe that you may jerk or grimace with pain.
 The time between each pain may be minutes, hours, or days.
 Sometimes the pain is repeated in quick succession.
 After an attack of pain, you may have a dull ache and tenderness over the affected area, which soon eases.
 However, constant pain in the face is not usually a feature of trigeminal neuralgia.